bullhorn/rest-api-docs/source/includes/entityref/paybill/_placementratecardversion.md

 # Pay and Bill - PlacementRateCardVersion

-Represents a placement rate card version.
+Represents a version entity for the PlacementRateCard effective-dated entity.

 CRUD Access - CREATE, READ, UPDATE, DELETE.